taidnguyen/explanation-based_finetuning/README.md

 python3 evaluate.py --task_name esnli --bias length --method finetuned --with_expl  --data_dir DIR_PATH/data --output_dir DIR_PATH/res
 ```

-Last 3 lines of expected output:
+What to expect in the last 3 lines of your evaluation output:
 ```
 Using specified model: davinci:ft-ccb-lab-members-2022-12-26-20-28-30 inferencing